First We Take Manhattan: Meaning

 The song's oblique lyrics are suggestive of religious and end time themes, with references to prayer, meaningful birthmarks and signs in the sky.
 Writing for The Guardian in 2015, Ben Hewitt drew attention to the lyrics' apocalyptic nature, imagining Cohen "greedily eyeing world domination like a Bond villain".
 Rolling Stone magazine's Mikal Gilmore similarly described the song as a threatening vision of "social collapse and a terrorist's revenge".
 The Daily Telegraphs Robert Sandall likewise observed the prophetic character of the song, but emphasized the song's political statement, placing it in the context of the last days of the Soviet Union.

 Cohen explained himself in a 1988 backstage interview: "I think it means exactly what it says.
 It is a terrorist song.
 I think it's a response to terrorism.
 There's something about terrorism that I've always admired.
 The fact that there are no alibis or no compromises.
 That position is always very attractive.
 I don't like it when it's manifested on the physical plane – I don't really enjoy the terrorist activities – but Psychic Terrorism.
 I remember there was a great poem by Irving Layton that I once read, I'll give you a paraphrase of it.
 It was 'well, you guys blow up an occasional airline and kill a few children here and there', he says.
 'But our terrorists, Jesus, Freud, Marx, Einstein.
 The whole world is still quaking.'"

-Cohen may have been referring to this stanza from "The Search" by Irving Layton.

-Iconoclasts, dreamers, men who stood alone: